Lee Goldberg: Writing

 His novel True Fiction, was published by Amazon/Thomas & Mercer in April 2018.
 It was followed by Killer Thriller in February 2019 and Fake Truth in April 2020.
 All three books are "Ian Ludlow" thrillers, the novelist hero sharing the same name as the pseudonym that Goldberg used to write his .357 Vigilante paperbacks when he was in college in the 1980s.

 His series about Detective Eve Ronin, the youngest homicide detective on the Los Angeles County Sheriff's Department history, kicked off with Lost Hills in January 2020 and was followed by Bone Canyon (January 2021) Gated Prey (Oct 2021), Movieland (June 2022).
 Dream Town (January 2024), Fallen Star (a cross-over with his Sharpe & Walker series, released in October 2025) and the upcoming Split Screen (Coming in October 2026).
 A TV series version, starring Madison Lintz from Bosch, is in the works.

 Malibu Burning, the first novel in a series about LASD arson investigator Walter Sharpe and his partner Andrew Walker, an ex-U.S. Marshal, was released in September 2023, and was followed by a sequel Ashes Never Lie, a cross-over with his Eve Ronin series, in September 2024.
 A third cross-over novel, Hidden in Smoke, was released in April 2025.

 His standalone thriller Calico was released in November 2023. and was a finalist for the Western Writers of America's 2024 Spur Award for Best Contemporary Western.

-Murder by Design, the first book in his new Edison Bixby series, is scheduled for release in May 2026.
+Murder by Design, the first book in his new Edison Bixby series, was released in June 2026.
+The sequel, The Invisible Architect, will be released in March 2027.